paugier/mercurial-book/en/template.rst

 Using a number of template aliases keeps everything readable and makes it easy to generate output similar to subversion:

 .. include:: examples/results/template.svnstyle.result.lxo

+We can also use a more readable multiline template to get the same result:

+.. include:: examples/results/template.svnstyle.multiline.lxo

+Finally, we can also use a separate template file for our multiline template:

+.. include:: examples/results/template.svnstyle.multiline-separate.lxo

+The end result is still the same, we just need to pass the template file path:

+.. include:: examples/results/template.svnstyle.result-multiline-separate.lxo

 Parsing Mercurial output
 ~~~~~~~~~~~~~~~~~~~~~~~~